 Most printed professional headshots use the 4:5 aspect ratio.
 The industry standard for actors and many professionals is 8 × 10 inches.

-At 300 DPI, you should aim for at least the pixel sizes below:
+At 300 DPI, aim for at least these pixel sizes:

 | Print Size | Aspect Ratio | Recommended DPI | Minimum Pixels (W × H) | Notes |